 Riviera Route: Saranda, Ksamil and Butrint

-This route is for travelers who want beaches, ancient ruins, and turquoise water without the infrastructure headaches of more remote coastal spots.
+This route is for travelers who want beaches, ancient ruins, and clear water without the infrastructure headaches of more remote coastal spots.
 Everything clusters around Saranda, so you spend less time driving and more time in the water.

-Day 1: Arrive in Saranda
+Day 1 — Arrive in Saranda

-Saranda works as a base, but manage your expectations.
-The town itself is commercialized and lacks the character of inland Albania.
+Saranda works as a base, but manage expectations.
+The town is commercialized and lacks the character of inland Albania.
 On my visit, the waterfront restaurants charged double what comparable food costs in Berat or Gjirokastër.
 The value here is proximity — Ksamil, Butrint, and Blue Eye are all within 22 miles (35 km).

-Spend the first evening walking the promenade and eating somewhere one block back from the waterfront, where prices drop noticeably.
+Spend the first evening walking the promenade and eating one block back from the waterfront, where prices drop noticeably.

 • Location: Southern Albanian coast, facing Corfu

-• Cost: $80–120/night mid-range hotel, dinner $12–20/person on the waterfront
+• Cost: $80–120/night mid-range hotel; dinner $12–20/person on the waterfront

 • Best for: Beach travelers, families, couples